 - Participants were put on a diet that included 60 grams (2.1 ounces) of almonds per day over the course of 12 weeks.

-- Those who consumed almonds reported improvements in blood sugar levels.
+- Those who consumed these nuts reported improvements in blood sugar levels.

 Eat a couple ounces of almonds each day to help maintain healthy blood sugar levels.